Ill-prepared drivers run into trouble on their way through the snowy foothills

 It was all smiles for the people chaining up those caught off guard when they thought about the money.
 But even they brought up the difficulties that come with harsh weather conditions.

-“Tell your kids to go to college so they don’t end up being a chain monkey like this, in the snow, laying on the ground all day,” a man helping drivers install chains told FOX40.
+“Tell your kids make sure they finish college so they don't end up being a chain monkey like this, in the middle of the snow, laying on the ground all day,” a man helping drivers install chains told FOX40.